ColeWalsh295/BIO-MAPS/Dashboard-Files/helpfiles/OtherClasses.md

 ***

-Note that data for 'other classes' include Nationally collected data with your class removed.
+Note that data for 'other classes' include nationally collected data with your class removed.